CodingGagan/markdown_test/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

 This feature is currently in beta.
 It is enabled by default.
 {% endhint %}

-Multi-Cluster Diagnostics offers a single view into the health of all the clusters you currently monitor with Kubecost.
+Multi-Cluster Diagnostics offers a single view into the health of all the clusters you currently monitor with nOps.

 Health checks include, but are not limited to:

-1. Whether Kubecost is correctly emitting metrics
+1. Whether nOps is correctly emitting metrics
-2. Whether Kubecost is being scraped by Prometheus
+2. Whether nOps is being scraped by Prometheus
 3. Whether Prometheus has scraped the required metrics
-4. Whether Kubecost's ETL files are healthy
+4. Whether nOps's ETL files are healthy

 ## Configuration